lmdelbahia/epoch/Readme.md

 What does this program do?

     -Connect to the server through EPOCH Protocol.
-    -Execute remotelly the ls command.
+    -Execute remotely the ls command.
     -Receive the ls output.
     -Print that output